FAQ Meningococcal Disease

 What should I know about the meningococcal vaccine?

 - The meningococcal vaccine provides protection against four of the five types of N. meningitidis bacteria that cause meningococcal disease in the United States – types A, C, Y, and W-135.
 As with any vaccine, meningococcal vaccination may not protect 100% of susceptible individuals.

 - The vaccine is safe, and adverse reactions are mild and infrequent.
 The most commonly reported reactions by adolescents and adults in clinical studies were pain at the injection site, headache, and fatigue.
 These respond to simple measures (ibuprofen or acetaminophen) and resolve spontaneously within a few days.

 - Meningococcal immunization should be deferred during any acute illness.
 The vaccine should not be administered to pregnant women or individuals sensitive to components of the vaccine.

-Does UNH Health Services offer the meningococcal vaccine & how much does it cost?
+Does Health & Wellness offer the meningococcal vaccine & how much does it cost?

-UNH Health Services offers the meningococcal vaccine for all first-year students living in residence halls and any other college student under 25 years of age who wishes to reduce his or her risk for this disease.
+Health & Wellness offers the meningococcal vaccine for all first-year students living in residence halls and any other college student under 25 years of age who wishes to reduce his or her risk for this disease.
 The cost of the vaccine is $152 for students who have paid their health fee, and $166 for students who have not paid the health fee.

 For additional information on meningococcal disease and vaccination, call us at (603) 862-2856.